droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 ## F4c.
 Ambushing Izek
 <span class="citation"><em>This scene takes place in Chapter 2: Area L.</em></span>

 Upon retrieving the doll, [[Non-Player Characters#Izek Strazni|Izek]] proceeds north through the Zarovich Gate until arriving at Lake Zarovich.
-As he sits upon the shore, he drains the second bottle of wine in his case—gaining the **poisoned** condition for the duration of the following hour—and regards the doll with obsessive fixation.
+As he sits upon the shore, he drains the second bottle of wine in his case—gaining the **Sickened 2** condition for the duration of the following hour—and regards the doll with obsessive fixation.

-While he is poisoned in this way, treat Izek’s passive Wisdom (Perception) score as 8.

 If Izek is undisturbed, he leaves Lake Zarovich and returns to the burgomaster’s mansion approximately four hours later.
 If Izek is attacked, he defends himself, vowing to destroy the players for their insolence.
 Izek always begins combat using the statistics of his **first form**.
 Upon realizing his poisoned state at the end of his first turn in combat, Izek roars in rage and demands to know what the players have done to him.